The Wheel Loader: Everything You Need To Know

 For example, wheel loaders are a great equipment choice when a skid steer or compact track loader is too small and the digger on a backhoe is not needed.
 They're also great when you know the site has lots of open space and will require lots of aggregate moving.

 This will allow you to get more use out of the machine and require fewer trips.
 Planning out where the job is and what the wheel loader needs to do can help direct what size of wheel loader should be rented and which attachments will be needed for the job.

 Most wheel loaders are rented by bucket size as it will quickly determine how many yards of material the equipment can efficiently move.
 It is important to be realistic about what is needed and the size of the work site, but common jobs that these machines can do include clearing rubble and debris, loading dump trucks, and transporting raw materials.

 The job of a loader can change if the bucket is swapped out for other attachments.
 There are a variety of other attachments available for a wheel loader.
 A few examples are:

 - Stump grinders

-With these attachments the list of things of capabilities for a wheel loader grows.
-Wheel loaders can then be used to clear forests, move other equipment and heavier materials, clear landscapes, snow removal, digging holes and so much more.
+With these attachments, the list of things of capabilities for a wheel loader grows, which is why they're such a popular rental option.
+Equipped with the right accessory, these machines can clear forests and land, move other equipment and heavier materials, remove snow, dig holes, handle waste, and so much more.

 The History of the Wheel Loader

-All adaptations and variations contributed to the end result of the modern wheel loader.
-New ideas and patents continue to be filed.
-Caterpillar, Komatsu and Yanmar all went on to file separate patents for the wheeled loader between 1989 and 2014.
-The addition of safety devices to prevent slipping improved attachment maneuvering, updated wheel loader design and engine covers have all been involved in these patents.
+All adaptations and variations contributed to the end result of the modern wheel loader and new ideas, patents, and adjustments continue to be filed.
+Caterpillar, Komatsu, and Yanmar all went on to file separate patents for the wheeled loader between 1989 and 2014.
+The addition of safety devices to prevent slipping improved attachment maneuvering, updated wheel loader design, and engine covers have all been involved in these patents.